Frequently Asked Questions

 It is the policy of Georgia State University that all vehicle rentals for travel must be handled via a travel authorization and travel expense statement with the proper receipts.
 The only exception to this policy is the rental of vehicles for group travel for Student Activities functions.
 Travel in an individual's car for a Student Activities function must be handled via a travel authorization.

-The University Printing and Copy Services are available for printing jobs under $5,000.00.
+The University printing and copy services are available for printing jobs under $24,999.00.
 Departmental credit cards may be used to purchase these services from the University printing and copy services vendor.
-Requests for other printing, if $5,000.00 or greater, must be submitted on a purchase requisition and should be submitted at least 30 days in advance of required completion dates since bidding may be required and average printing time is ten working days.
-In addition, the requisition should contain complete and detailed specifications of the printing required.
-Petty Cash may be used for printing jobs of $499.99 or less and the express voucher for jobs less than $5,000.00.
+Requests for other printing, if $24,999.00 or greater, must be submitted on a Requisition and should be submitted at least 30 days in advance of required completion dates since bidding may be required and average printing time is ten working days.
+In addition, the Requisition should contain complete and detailed specifications of the printing required.